cspotz/Paris-Heartbeat/README.md

   tree_method="hist"
         )
 ```
 where the hyperparameters of the model (``n_estimators``: number of decision trees, more trees increase capacity but also slow training and risk overfitting ; ``max_depth``: maximum depth of trees, controls model complexity ; ``learning_rate``: step size per tree, balances speed vs precision ; ``subsample``: fraction of data per tree, adds randomness, reduces overfit ; ``colsample_bytree``: fraction of features per tree, improves robustness) were chosen somewhat arbitrarily.
-In a subsequent run, I optimized them using ``optuna``.
+In subsequent runs, I optimized the hyperparameters using ``optuna``.

-I wanted to check the impact of the district and of the weather so I performed three runs with the following features : {District code + hour + dayofweek} , {District code + hour + dayofweek + weather } and {District code  + hour + dayofweek + weather + type}.
+To check the impact of the district and of the weather so I performed three runs with the following features : {District code + hour + dayofweek} , {District code + hour + dayofweek + weather } and {District code  + hour + dayofweek + weather + type}.

-As my data are time-ordered, I employed a 5-fold ``TimeSeriesSplit``, training the model on progressively larger portions of the data (starting from ~1/6 of the dataset and growing to ~5/6), always testing on the subsequent chronological segment.
+**Training Strategy** As my data are time-ordered, I employed a 5-fold ``TimeSeriesSplit``, training the model on progressively larger portions of the data (starting from ~1/6 of the dataset and growing to ~5/6), always testing on the subsequent chronological segment.
 This ensures the model is evaluated on future data relative to its training set, avoiding any look-ahead bias.
+This training strategy is optimal to have robust predictions 2-3 days in the future.
+Depending on the business case, the training strategy may be adapted.
+For instance, if the goal is customer-oriented (e.g., predicting bike availability 45 minutes in the future) or company-oriented (e.g., deciding how bikes should be redistributed to optimize availability), the training strategy may differ slightly (e.g., different folds, inclusion of lag features, etc.).

 ### Testing the crystal ball 🔮